Reusable MedTech in the NHS – Pioneering Sustainable Healthcare

 By shifting from single-use to reusable MedTech where clinically appropriate, the NHS has the potential to achieve:

-To realise these benefits, the project will assess the impact of reusable MedTech in a real-world NHS setting and provide clear, evidence-based recommendations for future implementation.
+To realise these benefits, the project assessed the impact of reusable MedTech in a real-world NHS setting and provided clear, evidence-based recommendations for future implementation.

 Project objectives